esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **I found the following issues:**
 🚨 I get no UI indicating focus when tabbing on the page.
 It seems like there is two links that are focusable (because I see a link description in bottom right corner of the browser).
 🚨 Very few elements that are focusable, but the UI seems to have lots of links that *should be focusable*.

+With Devtools:
+🚨 It's just divs all the way.
+So not a surprise that the page is so inaccessible with a keyboard.

 ## Useful resources